RizaHKhan/assessment-jsi/README.md

 # Task 2 - Serving

 Deliverable:

 - [x] Fully functional Web API.
 - [x] It should integrate the parsing component from task one.

 > Optional:
 > ** Describe an authentication strategy that could be added to the TimeFilter endpoint **

-We could use a number of methods, but for the sake of simplicity use JWT (JSON Web Token).
-The headers would include `Authorization: Bearer ...` which can be assessed by a middleware on the server.
+For simplicity, we can use JWT (JSON Web Token) for authentication.
+The client should include an `Authorization: Bearer ...` header, which the server middleware can validate.